hapax/hapax.github.io/assets/mindjam.md

 *Thus Spake Zarathustra*, it is very obviously about power over the self, or "self-overcoming" as he would write elsewhere, an "unexhausted procreative will of life".
-This "will to life" seems more apt to me than the "will to power", and also distinct from the Schopenhauerian "will to live", or mere self-preservation.
+This "will of life" seems more apt to me than the "will to power", and also distinct from the Schopenhauerian "will to live", or mere self-preservation.
 Returning to the Stoics, one can't help but feel that, in Nietzschean terms, there is